rancher/fleet-docs/docs/ref-fleet-yaml.md

 | rolloutStrategy.maxUnavailablePartitions | The maximum number or percentage of cluster partitions that can be unavailable during an update. | All |
 | rolloutStrategy.autoPartitionSize | The number or percentage used to automatically partition clusters if no specific partitioning strategy is configured. | All |
 | rolloutStrategy.partitions | A list of partition definitions that group clusters for a phased rollout. | All |

+More details on rollout strategies and how they work [here](./rollout).

 ## Targeting and Customization